Droitwich Transmitting Station

-The Droitwich transmitting station is a large broadcasting facility for long-wave and medium-wave transmissions, established in 1934 in the civil parish of Dodderhill, just outside the village of Wychbold, near Droitwich in Worcestershire, England.
-The site is the location of the British Broadcasting Corporation's most powerful long-wave transmitter, which together with the two Scottish long-wave transmitters at Burghead and Westerglen forms a network broadcasting on the same frequency.
+The Droitwich transmitting station is a large broadcasting facility for medium-wave, and also formerly long-wave radio transmissions, established in 1934 in the civil parish of Dodderhill, just outside the village of Wychbold, near Droitwich in Worcestershire, England.

+Until its shutdown in 2026, the site was also the location of the British Broadcasting Corporation's most powerful long-wave transmitter, which together with the two Scottish long-wave transmitters at Burghead and Westerglen formed a network broadcasting on the same frequency.
+From 1978 until their closure, these broadcast BBC Radio 4 on long wave (latterly on 198 kHz).

+Following the ending of long wave Radio 4 transmissions on 27 June 2026 and its replacement with a placeholder message, the long wave transmitter was finally shut down permanently at 12:03:32 BST on 30 June 2026.
+This marked the end of long wave radio transmission in the United Kingdom after almost 92 years.

 The masts can be seen to the east from the M5 motorway, between Droitwich and Bromsgrove, as well as to the west from the Herefordshire/Worcestershire border.
 At night, the two sets of aircraft warning lights are visible from a long distance.
 The station is owned and operated by Arqiva.

 History

+Long wave broadcasting in the early 1920s was largely thought to be of zero intrinsic worth, and not worth considering for broadcasting.
+But in December 1921, long wave broadcasts from the US were picked up in Britain, and people realised that long wave broadcasts travelled far.

 In February 1932, radio broadcasting strength tests took place at Wychbold and Whittington, Worcestershire.

-By March 1932, it was decided to put the 5XX LW transmitter at Droitwich, at 120 kW, and to boost the Midland Regional to 70 kW there.
+By March 1932, it had been decided to put the 5XX LW transmitter at Droitwich, at 120 kW, and to boost the Midland Regional programme to 70 kW there.
 The Wychbold site was chosen in December 1932.
 The site was bought in March 1933, three miles north east of Droitwich.

+Construction

 The foundations were built by May 1933.
 In November 1933 the expected power was increased to 150 kW, as that was the maximum allowed under the Lucerne Plan, which took effect on 15 January 1934.

+During construction, from June 12-20 1934, the International Broadcasting Union held its annual meeting in London, being met by BBC chairman John Henry Whitley, and the international group visited Droitwich.

-Tests began on Monday 30 July 1934 at 12.05am until 3am, to 31 August, except on Sundays.
+Tests ran from Monday 30 July 1934 at 12:05 am until 3 am, to 31 August, except on Sundays.
 The station was expected to partly open on Thursday 6 September 1934, on 1,500 metres LW.
-It would open at 3.45pm until 4.15pm, then from 10.40pm in the evening.
-The first morning broadcast of the National programme would be the following day from 10.15am until 11.55am.
+It would open at 3:45 pm until 4:15 pm, then from 10:40 pm in the evening.
+The first morning broadcast of the National programme would be the following day from 10:15 am until 11:55 am.